 In the beginning, try to have the child wear the mask without attaching the hose to the CPAP machine.
 Once the child tolerates wearing the mask, attach the hose to the machine.
 If this is tolerated, explain that the air is going to be turned on.

-Turn the machine on, set to a low level.
-The majority of CPAP machines have a “ramp” setting that allows the air pressure to start out at a low level and climb over the course of a half hour or so.
+Turn the machine on, and set it to a low level.
+The majority of CPAP machines have a "ramp" setting that allows the air pressure to start out at a low level and climb over the course of a half hour or so.
 Many children get upset when the air is turned on: ensure that no air is leaking into the child’s eyes (some masks are difficult to seal around small noses)!

 Use a pinwheel near the mask’s vent and let the child see the air moving the pinwheel.
 The blowing air can also be used to blow bubbles: this is a good way to distract young children during the initial air "turn on" time.

 The first night with CPAP therapy may not be very restful.
 A young child may bat the mask off constantly while asleep.
 Sleeping with a mask and hose makes changing positions difficult: most children find they can only sleep on their backs.
 There are several accessories which will make the CPAP more comfortable to sleep with (see sidebar).